pkozhem/pkozhem/README.md

 <h2>Bio</h2>
 <h3><pre>
 Hello!
 My name is Pavel Kozhemjachenko and I'm software engineer, specialized on backend development, maintaining and developing high performing and stable systems.
 Currently working as Python backend software engineer.
-Also interested in Rust, WEB3 development
+Also I'm interested in Rust, WEB3 development and try mysefl in it.
 </h3></pre>

 ---